Lightstreamer/load-test-toolkit/README.md

 the machines.
 If you need to use several gigabytes of memory, you need to install the 64-bit version of the JDK.

-## <span id="anchor-16"></span>Install the Software on Machine 1
+## Install the Software on Machine 1

 Install **Lightstreamer Server v.
-6.1 (or newer)** on the Server machine, configure it following the

-GETTING\_STARTED.TXT instructions contained in the package, and verify that it works correctly, by running one of the preinstalled demos.
+6.1 (or newer)** on the Server machine, configure it following the GETTING\_STARTED.TXT instructions contained in the package, and verify that it works correctly, by running one of the preinstalled demos.

 **NOTE**: If you use Lightstreamer 6.1.0, then you need